bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-Let\'s try clicking on the first image.
+Let&apos;s try clicking on the first image.
 Not only does it pop up, but I now have the chevron to go to the next image, the next image, and the last one, and I could go back if I wanted to notice.
-If you\'re trying to do this along with me and the picture is popping up, if things don\'t look right, that probably means you didn\'t link to the CSS correctly.
+If you&apos;re trying to do this along with me and the picture is popping up, if things don&apos;t look right, that probably means you didn&apos;t link to the CSS correctly.
-If things aren\'t functioning correctly, then that means you probably didn\'t link to the JavaScript in the right way.
+If things aren&apos;t functioning correctly, then that means you probably didn&apos;t link to the JavaScript in the right way.
 Use that **Inspect Element** so you can look in and make sure all your files are connected.
-But mostly realize how little code it took for me to take something that I\'ve created and kind of bump it up a notch by using code that somebody else created.
-That\'s really what the web is about.
+But mostly realize how little code it took for me to take something that I&apos;ve created and kind of bump it up a notch by using code that somebody else created.
+That&apos;s really what the web is about.
 All of us working together to create things that we can all enjoy.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->